DiscreteTom/rusty-duplication/README.md

   // we have some extension methods for you such as `width/height` println!("size: {}x{}", desc.width(), desc.height());

-  // sleep for a while before capture to wait system update thread::sleep(Duration::from_millis(100));
+  // sleep for a while before capture to wait system to update the screen thread::sleep(Duration::from_millis(100));

   // capture desktop image and get the frame info